shakespearbi/Employee-SQLDatabase/README.md

 An ERD of the tables was sketched out using a tool like http://www.quickdatabasediagrams.com after inspecting the CSV files, .
 The diagram is shown below.

 ### Data Engineering
 Using the ERD as referrence, a table schema was created for each of the six CSV files.
-Every table specified the appropriate data types, primary keys, foreign keys, and other constraints and each CSV file was imported into the corrensponding SQL table.
+Each table specified the appropriate data types, primary keys, foreign keys, and other constraints.
+Once the SQL tables are defined, each CSV is imported into the corresponding table.

+### Data Analysis